poorvipravallika06/TEAM-94/README.md

 2. Provide Industry-Level Exposure
 To offer hands-on projects, internships, and mentorship from expert tech professionals so students gain real-world experience.

+3.Reduce Learning Burden
+To convert lengthy and static PDF-based content into simplified, interactive, and understandable learning modules.

+4.Increase Student Engagement
+To use gamification techniques such as quizzes, games, and challenges to keep students motivated and actively involved in learning.

-3. Deliver Personalized AI-Based Learning
+5. Deliver Personalized AI-Based Learning
 To use AI models that generate adaptive content, personalized suggestions, and real-time analytics for continuous learning improvement.

-4. Enhance Career Readiness
+6. Enhance Career Readiness
 To prepare students for placements through resume analysis, mock interviews, role-based guidance, and job pathway recommendations.

-5. Solve Existing Platform Limitations
+7. Solve Existing Platform Limitations
 To overcome the issues of short-term cloud credits, institutional eligibility requirements, and fragmented resources found in platforms like GitHub, Google Cloud, and Azure.

-6..
-Increase Student Employability
+8. Increase Student Employability
 To match students with the right skills needed in the job market and improve their chances of being selected by top MNCs.

-7. Build a Scalable AI-Based Ecosystem
+9. Build a Scalable AI-Based Ecosystem
 To develop a platform that can integrate with recruitment pipelines, host student-built tools, and grow into a large AI-driven education ecosystem.

-8. Support Continuous Growth & Trend Adoption
+10. Support Continuous Growth & Trend Adoption
 To help students stay updated with future tech trends such as AI-first systems, cloud-native platforms, and GenAI-driven workflows.